Lady Pank

-Lady Pank is a popular Polish rock band, started in 1981 in Wrocław by Jan Borysewicz and Andrzej Mogielnicki.
+Lady Pank is a Polish rock band, started in 1981 in Wrocław by Jan Borysewicz and Andrzej Mogielnicki.
 One of the most popular groups in history of Polish rock.
-Its first hit was Mała Lady Punk ("Little Lady Punk").
+Its first hit was “Mała Lady Pank” ("Little Lady Pank").

 Lady Pank garnered some attention in the United States in 1985, when MTV placed the video for the band's single "Minus Zero" on rotation.
-The title was somewhat changed for the English language release; the original Polish title Mniej niż zero means "less than zero".
+The title was somewhat changed for the English language release; the original Polish title “Mniej niż zero” means "less than zero".

-The video for one of the band's greatest hits Zawsze Tam Gdzie Ty is set on Chicago's 'L', the Quincy Station in particular.
+The video for one of the band's greatest hits “Zawsze tam gdzie ty” is set on Chicago's 'L', the Quincy Station in particular.

 Lineups and musicians

 Jan Borysewicz and Janusz Panasewicz have been with the group since the beginning, and have maintained a specific and recognizable sound for the quintet.
 Most of the lead vocals are done by Panasewicz, and occasionally by Borysewicz.

 The original members of band were: